Devi

-The concept and reverence for goddesses appears in the Vedas, which were composed around the 2nd millennium BCE.
-However, they do not play a vital role in that era.
-Goddesses such as Lakshmi, Parvati, Durga, Saraswati, Sita, Radha and Kali have continued to be revered in the modern era.
+The concept of reverence for feminine manifestation of goddesses in Hinduism and its offshoots appears in the Vedas, which were composed around the 2nd millennium BCE.
+However, they did not play a vital role in that era.
+Goddesses such as Durga, Kali, Lakshmi, Parvati, Radha, Saraswati and Sita have continued to be revered in the modern era.
 The medieval era Puranas witness a major expansion in mythology and literature associated with Devi, with texts such as the Devi Mahatmya, wherein she manifests as the ultimate truth and supreme power.
 She has inspired the Shaktism tradition of Hinduism.
-Further, Devi and her primary form Parvati is viewed as central in the Hindu traditions of Shaktism and Shaivism.
+Further, Devi is viewed as central in the Hindu traditions of Shaktism and Shaivism.

+In Indian religions, such as Hinduism as a monotheism Polymorphic religion, the universal avatar of god as shakti is expressed through women, who are revered and worshiped as forms of kumari as the daughter, Lakshmi as the bringer of prosperity (Hindus are expected to revere their female family members, especially the wife, as Lakshmi, including stay-at-home wives), Saraswati as the mother who imparts skills, Durga as the kind protective mother, and Kali as the powerful mother who slays evil.

 Etymology

 Devi and deva are Sanskrit terms found in Vedic literature around the 3rd millennium BCE.
 Deva is masculine, and the related feminine equivalent is devi.
 Monier-Williams translates it as 'heavenly, divine, terrestrial things of high excellence, exalted, shining ones'.

-Etymologically, the cognates of devi are Latin dea and Greek thea.
+Etymologically, a cognate of devi is Latin dea.
 When capitalised, Devi maata refers to the mother goddess in Hinduism.
 Deva is short for devatā and devi for devika.

-According to Douglas Harper, the etymological root dev- means "a shining one", from *div-, "to shine", it is a cognate of the Greek dios, Gothic divine and Latin deus (Old Latin deivos).
+According to Douglas Harper, the etymological root dev- means "a shining one", from *div-, "to shine", it is an Indo-European cognate of the Greek dios, Gothic divine and Latin deus (Old Latin deivos); see also *Dyēus.

+A synonym for the word Devi in the Vedas is Bhagavati.
+Bhagavatī (Devanagari: भगवती, IAST: Bhagavatī), is an Indian epithet of Sanskrit origin, used as an honorific title for goddesses in Hinduism and Buddhism.
+In Hinduism, it is primarily used to address the goddesses Lakshmi and Durga.
+In Buddhism, it is used to refer to several Mahayana Buddhist female deities, like Cundā.